Creating a Project in QGIS

 # Configure attributes forms

-Notice how the tree species, Black alder, has been accidentally mistyped during the field survey.
+To illustrate how the form setup can affect the field survey, notice on the example below how the tree species, Black alder, has been accidentally mistyped during the field survey.
 This can be avoided by setting up a drop-down list (right image).
 Attributes can also be aliased (renamed) for easier reading.

-2. Select Attributes Form on the left and click on the species attribute:
+2. Select Attributes Form on the left and click on the species attribute

 3. Make the following changes to the species attribute: